 Helping You Heal at Counseling Recovery

 I help people struggling in their relationships.
-Maybe you may feel alone and defeated.
-You've tried to talk things out, give in, or wait for the something to change...but nothing does.
+You've tried to talk things out, give in, or wait for the something to change...but nothing works.
 You find yourself choosing their needs over yours.
 That's a hard way to do relationships.

 It doesn't have to stay that way.
 You can learn from those painful experiences and make the next relationship better - or improve the one you're still in.

 When you see what didn't work you can learn what does.
-The end result isn't your fault, but you can be responsible for your part.
+The end result isn't your fault, but you can change your part.
 You're looking for a solution.
 You just need the right kind of help.

 I love helping others gain control over their emotions so they can feel confident and empowered in relationships.
 My clients have told me that the tools they learned were simple and easy to practice.

-Working with a therapist, you can learn to create healthier relationships and feel better about yourself.
+Working with me, you'll learn how to create healthier relationships and feel better about yourself.
 Together we can focus on:

 - Learning to tell your truth, (or figure out what it is)